Shishir198/LearningJourney/18Aug_JAVA.md

     However, they are not available at runtime.
     They can be used for code generation and other compile-time processing but not for runtime reflection.

-  Use Cases:
+  Use Cases: <br>
-  Bytecode Manipulation: Useful for tools that work with bytecode but don’t need to inspect annotations at runtime.
+  Bytecode Manipulation: <br> Useful for tools that work with bytecode but don’t need to inspect annotations at runtime.
-  Compile-Time Checks: Used by compilers or annotation processors to generate additional source code (E.g- @Data)or perform checks during compilation.
+  Compile-Time Checks: <br> Used by compilers or annotation processors to generate additional source code (E.g- @Data)or perform checks during compilation.

 *)RetentionPolicy.RUNTIME
     Annotations with this retention policy are retained at runtime and can be accessed via reflection.
     This allows annotations to influence the behavior of a program during its execution.
-    Use Cases:
+    Use Cases: <br>
-    Frameworks and Libraries: Essential for frameworks and libraries that use reflection to inspect annotations and modify program behavior based on their presence and values.
+    Frameworks and Libraries: <br> Essential for frameworks and libraries that use reflection to inspect annotations and modify program behavior based on their presence and values.
-    Dependency Injection: Used by dependency injection frameworks to configure and manage object dependencies at runtime.
+    Dependency Injection: <br> Used by dependency injection frameworks to configure and manage object dependencies at runtime.
-    Aspect-Oriented Programming (AOP): Used in AOP to apply cross-cutting concerns based on annotations.
+    Aspect-Oriented Programming (AOP): <br> Used in AOP to apply cross-cutting concerns based on annotations.
-    Custom Behavior: Allows custom application logic to be dynamically adjusted based on annotated metadata.
+    Custom Behavior: <br> Allows custom application logic to be dynamically adjusted based on annotated metadata.

 3.@Documented
 Indicates that an annotation should be included in the JavaDoc documentation for the annotated element.